thescalaguy/blog/source/_posts/Salesy-An-Introduction.md

 ## Conclusion

 This was a brief overview of what Salesy can do.
-Later posts will look at the system in more detail.
+Starting with the next post, we will look at each of the features outlined above in more detail.
+Then, subsequent posts will look at the engineering behind the project.

 Finito.